Information and Process Systems Engineering MSc

 Why choose this course

-It combines high-quality education with rigorous intellectual challenges, enabling you to understand the principles of knowledge management, decision-making and design in process systems and business-information technologies.
+Studying our MSC in Information and Process Systems Engineering will will spark your imagination and motivate you with deep intellectual challenges.
+You’ll also be exposed to the principles of knowledge management, decision-making and design in process systems and business-information technologies.

-We offer a wide selection of modules spanning process engineering, information systems, business and management.
-All taught modules are delivered by qualified experts in the topics and academic staff, assisted by specialist external lecturers.
+All modules are delivered by qualified experts in the topics and academic staff, assisted by specialist external lecturers.

 What you will study

-As part of their learning experience, students will have access to a wide range of relevant software and numerous laboratory facilities across the University, such as the process engineering facility, a control and robots facility, and signal processing laboratories.
+So you can maximise your learning experience, we also give you access to a wide range of software and laboratory facilities across Surrey.
+This includes access to the process engineering facility, a control and robots facility and signal processing laboratories.

 Facilities, equipment and academic support

-Process integration and systems analysis for sustainability of resources and energy efficiency are carried out within our well-established Centre for Process and Information Systems Engineering (PRISE).
+Process integration and systems analysis for sustainability of resources and energy efficiency are carried out within our well-established Centre for Process and Information Systems Engineering.

-Graduates of these programmes will be well prepared to help technology-intensive organisations make important decisions in respect of vast amounts of information, by adopting, combining, implementing and executing the right technologies.
+As a graduate of this course, you will be well prepared to help technologically-driven organisations make important decisions in the presence of vast amounts of information.
+You will help them to adopt, implement and execute the right strategies.

 CECELJA F Dr (Chm Proc Eng)